 In a treatment program, clients can receive help through options such as:

 No one has to suffer from PTSD and substance abuse forever.
-At Authentic Recovery, clients can get support for mental disorders and addictions.
-Our treatment center makes the process easier by working with a range of providers like Blue Cross, Cigna, Anthem and Aetna.
-If you want to find out more about how we can help, call us today at [Direct].
+At Casa Palmera, patients can get support for mental disorders and addictions.
+Our treatment center makes the process easier by working with a range of in-network providers.
+If you want to find out more about how we can help, contact us today.